nhs-r-community/statements-on-tools/README.md

 | Data  | Demonstrates the function(s), training new users  | <img src="https://i.imgur.com/0QUnwpr.png" height="100"> <br> sample of NHSR dataset linked to NHSRplotthedots |
 | Documentation  | User guides, package vignettes and other documentation  | <img src="https://i.imgur.com/QzqF3Cq.png" height="100"> <br> documentation for the *ptd_spc* function |

 And we can usually find at least three of these components in most R packages (tests are a bit more elusive, and are less commonly encountered).
 It's also worth noting that the data included in community packages is sample data or open data that is really meant to help users experiment with the new functions in a package.
-It's definitely not standard practice to share real data for analysis in this way.
-Lots of these standard datasets - like [mtcars](https://www.rdocumentation.org/packages/datasets/versions/3.6.2/topics/mtcars) - are used over and over again as ways of demonstrating R functions.
+It’s definitely not standard practice to share real data for analysis in this way.
+Lots of these standard datasets built into packages - like [mtcars](https://www.rdocumentation.org/packages/datasets/versions/3.6.2/topics/mtcars) - are used over and over again as ways of demonstrating R functions.

-If you're writing a package, we would encourage caution as to the data that you include.
-We won't provide detailed guidance here on what's okay to include in your package as this is out of our intended scope for this statement.
-But would be useful to note that package authors should be very clear (perhaps including institutional oversight) of any data that is included in the package.
+If you’re writing a package, we would encourage caution as to the data that you include.
+We won’t provide detailed guidance here on what’s okay to include in your package.
+But would be useful to remind package authors that the proper oversight should be carried out before sharing any data as part of your package.

 ## Why not include all this useful code in R?

-R as UNIX-like small tools approach
+Call the approach that R takes modular.
+R provides some core functions, but users are able to add modules (packages) that change the functions that are available.
+It’s like being able to customize the tools that you use to work on each project.

+Users coming to R from software that does not work like this can find this modular approach messy and odd.
+If you’ve grown up working in Microsoft Excel, then you will be accustomed to doing almost any task using just the build-in functions in the core software.
+For that user, switching to an environment where the user has to select and add small, specific, tools to achieve things can feel rather alien.
+And this difference has deep roots, representing a deep difference in software engineering philosophy.
+R broadly follows a UNIX-like small tools approach as a way of managing and reducing the complexity of computer systems.
+As Eric Raymond put it, this is one of the central rules of the UNIX philosophy:

 > 1. Rule of Modularity: Write simple parts connected by clean interfaces.
 [Raymond 2003 The Art of UNIX Progamming](http://www.catb.org/~esr/writings/taoup/html/ch01s06.html)

-Manage complexity - everything buckets https://www.al3x.net/blog/2009/01/31/the-case-against-everything-buckets

-(something something open source software)
-You can find some of the packages that the NHS-R community find particularly useful at [https://github.com/nhs-r-community/awesome-nhsr](https://github.com/nhs-r-community/awesome-nhsr).
+Another reason: each project written in R is different.
+Isn’t it great to be able to select just the right tools needed to do the job properly?
+On this, you can find a list of some of the packages that the NHS-R community find particularly useful at [https://github.com/nhs-r-community/awesome-nhsr](https://github.com/nhs-r-community/awesome-nhsr).

 ## Where do you find packages?
 The recognised global repository for R packages is called CRAN (the [Comprehensive R Archive Network](https://cran.r-project.org/)).
 R packages must pass through a strict system of checks across multiple platforms if they're to be accepted into CRAN.
 Acceptance is a sign of quality and a protective measure that helps ensure that packages meet minimum standards.
 It also provides extra assurance to business IT teams that the packages are 'safe' for use.